francescomaldonato/RL_VPP_Thesis/README.md

 The tables are extracted from the wandb.ai Sweep page for each Algorithm.
 Check out the 2D and 3D graphs already loaded.

 ![alt text](https://github.com/francescomaldonato/RL_VPP_Thesis/blob/main/data/images/3D_bubble_names_colors.png?raw=true)

+## Enjoy the material!
+Have fun training, tuning and testing the RL algorithms with interactive graphs while understanding how a Virtual Power Plant works.

 ## Authors
 Francesco Maldonato